siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 WhiteSource identifies all open source components and their dependencies in software.
 WhiteSource secures software from vulnerabilities and enforces license policies throughout the software development lifecycle.

-The WhiteSource plug-in retrieves WhiteSource scan results and displays the License Risks and Security Vulnerabilities in IBM UrbanCode Velocity metric displays.
+The WhiteSource plug-in retrieves WhiteSource scan results and displays the License Risks and Security Vulnerabilities in IBM DevOps Velocity metric displays.

 ---